Brand clipping as a measurable acquisition channel: CPM, view target, creative-iteration loop. The Verge Clips playbook for campaigns that return CAC.

 - Brand-produced studio content.
 Lowest performer.
 Reads as ads, gets scrolled past.

-If the brand has none of categories 1-4, the first move is to commission creator UGC, not start clipping.
+If the brand has none of categories 1-4, the first move is to commission partner UGC, not start clipping.
 There's nothing useful to cut from a 60-second product demo shot in a studio.

 Attribution that actually works